What is chromatography

 Chromatography is an important biophysical technique that enables the separation, identification, and purification of the components of a mixture for qualitative and quantitative analysis.

-What are the 4 steps of chromatography?
+What are the 4 steps?

 There are 4 steps to a chromatographic analysis: